 - Chief Financial Officer and even Chief Executive Officer

 Training as an accountant leads many people into successful careers in closely related areas.
 These include business analysis, insolvency, tax advice, corporate finance and merchant banking.

-You can find a video here of a session I ran looking in detail at a few of the common entry-level roles into careers in accountancy.
-You can also find more information about the different career paths of accountancy here.
+You can watch a video of a session I ran looking in detail at a few of the common entry-level roles into careers in accountancy.
+You can also find more information about the different career paths of accountancy.

 What are the main accountancy qualifications?

-Graduates normally start with ACCA, CIMA or ICAEW which lead to full qualification as a professional accountant within three years.
+Graduates normally start with ACCA, CIMA or ICAEW which leads to full qualification as a professional accountant within three years.
 ACCA and ICAEW are more common in accounting practice firms.
 CIMA tends to be studied by individuals working in finance departments.
 For example, commercial businesses and public sector organisations such as the NHS.
-You can find out more about these higher-level qualifications here.
+Find out more about these higher-level qualifications.

 What are the key skills needed to be a good accountant?